 - Loss of enjoyment of life.
 Many of the activities that the victim enjoyed most before the accident will no longer be doable due to the plaintiff’s injuries.

 - Punitive damages, which may be awarded if the defendant’s actions were particularly egregious.
 The purpose of punitive damages is to deter the defendant and society at large from ever doing what the defendant did again.

 Who’s Liable for My Injuries After a Pedestrian Accident in New Jersey?

 When a pedestrian is hit through no fault of his or her own, then the driver that hit him or her may be held liable if he or she was negligent.
 Sometimes there are multiple defendants in a pedestrian accident.
 For example, someone was hit by a delivery truck during the course of that drivers’ daily truck route for XYZ company.
 The employer/owner of XYZ company would also be held liable for your injuries.
 Moreover, in some cases, a public entity may be held liable, such as if the roads are improperly maintained or the vehicle that hit you was a government owned vehicle.
-It is important to contact a pedestrian accident lawyer to determine all of the potential defendants who may be liable in your case.
+It is important to contact a pedestrian accident lawyer for a free case review to determine all of the potential defendants who may be liable in your case.

 Proving Fault in Pedestrian Accident Cases

 In order to prove fault in a pedestrian accident case, you will need to prove that another person or entity was negligent in causing the crash.
 You will need to prove this by a preponderance of the evidence, which means that it is more likely than not.
 This is not an overly high bar to clear, as it just requires you to prove that it is more than 50 percent likely that the defendant was liable.